iancullinane/sheeta/README.md

 CDK deployment infrastructure can be found here: [link](https://github.com/iancullinane/sheeta-infrastructure)

-Cloud bot for discord (you don't have to call it Sheeta)

-Personally deploying as a [lambda](https://github.com/iancullinane/sheeta-infrastructure)
+Cloud bot for discord.
+Has features for slash commands, direct chat, cloud deployment, and more to come.
+Everything in various states of progress.
 This is currently in heavy development.
 Originally I utilized a websocket approach, but have switched to a lambda.
 Use caution.

+(you don't have to call it Sheeta)

 ###